Mihai212/Project-Postman-APIs/README.md

 ### B. Get all products

-1. Complete in "Query Params" with relevant info like in the photo below:
+1. Complete in "Query Params" with relevant info like in the photo bellow:

 | Name        | Type    | In    | Required | Description                                                                                                                                          |
 | ----------- | ------- | ----- | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |